Prajith04/NodeFlow/README.md

 - `sample_email.eml`: Example email for testing email processing
 - `sample_invoice.pdf` & `sample_policy.pdf`: PDF documents for testing
 - `sample_webhook_valid.json` & `sample_webhook_invalid.json`: JSON webhooks for testing validation

+## Notes

+- `agent_workflow.py` provides a command-line interface for testing and using the system, but does not have a graphical interface.
+- The core agent graph implementation in `app/src/agent/graph.py` can be visualized using the LangGraph development server.
+- `classifier_agent.py` is a separate experimental implementation and not part of the main workflow.

 ## Future Development